GET IN TOUCH

 Definition and Legal Basis

-A tax lien in Minnesota serves as the state’s official claim over property until the tax debt is paid in full.
-It applies to real property such as homes, land, buildings, and personal property like vehicles, business assets, or financial accounts.
-According to Minnesota Statute 270C.63, the Department of Revenue can file these liens when taxpayers fail to pay assessed income taxes or other obligations.
+A tax lien in Minnesota serves as the state's official claim over property until the tax debt is paid in full.
+It applies to real property such as homes, land, and buildings, and personal property like vehicles, business assets, or financial accounts.
+According to Minnesota Statute 270C.63, the lien arises on the taxpayer's property from and after the date of assessment.
+Filing a notice of lien affects enforceability against certain third parties, including purchasers and mortgagees.
 The lien remains in place until the debt is settled or officially released by the state.

 Authority and Filing Agencies

 The Minnesota Department of Revenue files tax liens to ensure the collection of unpaid taxes.
-These liens are recorded through the Minnesota Secretary of State for personal property or at the county recorder’s office for real property.
-Once recorded, the lien remains valid statewide and affects all property the taxpayer owns or later acquires.
+These liens are recorded through the Minnesota Secretary of State for personal property or at the county recorder's office for real property.
+A Minnesota tax lien attaches to property within the state, but notice-filing rules matter for enforceability against purchasers, mortgagees, and certain other third parties.
+Notices can be transcribed between counties and the Secretary of State, and transcription does not extend the enforcement period.
 The lien continues until the balance, including penalties and interest, is paid in full or released through a formal certificate.

 When Does a Lien Attach?